mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 ### Create a Git repository for Kaptain

-1. Refer to [air-gapped install instructions][airgapped_install], if you are running in air-gapped environment.
+1. Refer to [air-gapped for DKP 2.1][air2.1_install] or [air-gapped for DKP 2.2][air2.2_install] install instructions, if you are deploying in an air-gapped environment.

 1. Add the Flux GitRepository to your Kommander install: